USPS reports $9.5B net loss in FY 2024, does not expect to hit ‘break even’ goal next year

 Next year, USPS expects to implement its plan to save billions of dollars annually by getting mail and packages to their destination in fewer trips between mail processing plants and post offices.

-In some cases, mail and packages in more rural areas would remain in transit for about a day longer before reaching their final destination.
+Under its Regional Transportation Optimization (RTO) initiative, mail and packages in more rural areas would remain in transit for about a day longer before reaching their final destination.

 “We will reform legacy business rules that are no longer tailored to today’s volume and product mix, and that force USPS to make costly, expensive and inefficient actions, such as executing a trip in the morning and another trip in the evening, every day to every office, no matter how far that office is from the processing plant, or how much mail there is to pick up,” DeJoy said.

 USPS told its regulator that the plan is a “net positive” for its customers.
 It expects about 14% of first-class mail will move faster under this plan, but 11% of mail will move slower.
+About 75% would be unaffected by these changes.

 “I will emphasize this is not an initiative to slow down the mail for rural America, close post offices or pursue draconian cost cuts,” DeJoy said.
 “This is a rationalized and methodical initiative to save the Postal Service for generations to come.”

-USPS is still finalizing its election mail performance metrics, but DeJoy said preliminary data shows the agency delivered more than 98% of ballots from voters to election boards within its one-to-five-day delivery standard — and that ballots were delivered, on average, in less than a day.
+USPS is still finalizing its election mail metrics, but DeJoy said preliminary data shows the agency delivered more than 98% of ballots from voters to election boards within its one-to-five-day delivery standard — and that ballots were delivered, on average, in less than a day.
 USPS, he added, delivered about 99% of ballots within seven days.

 “Just as with your vote, you can count on us to deliver holiday packages and mail throughout the nation,” DeJoy said.